wazum/transactional-data-handler/README.md

 Of course, this also works if there is a timeout (e.g. PHP), since the database will not commit the changes to the tables in this case.

+## Installation

+Require the package with composer installed:

+    composer require "wazum/transactional-data-handler"

+Add the following settings to your global setup (`AdditionalConfiguration.php`) if you get error messages in the TYPO3 CMS log file that no suitable Connection could be instantiated:

+    $GLOBALS['TYPO3_CONF_VARS']['DB']['Connections']['Default']['wrapperClass'] = \Wazum\TransactionalDataHandler\Database\Connection::class;

 ## Errors and exceptions

 If the corresponding setting is set (see below), any entries in the `DataHandler` error log that happened during the processing will cause a rollback in the database.